A running list of every company backed by the $93B SoftBank Vision Fund

 It’s far too early to evaluate the viability of such a fund.
 This is the first time such a fund has been raised and there is zero precedent for the manner in which the capital is being deployed.
 But, for starters, it seemed like a good idea to keep a running list of all Vision Fund investments for reference.
 We will update this list on a regular basis as more deals are made public.

-Brain Corp.
+Brain Corp

 Plenty